labordynamicsinstitute/ldilab-manual/_sources/11-04-workflow-parta.md

   - Select an appropriate tag, and copy-paste into the `REPLICATION-PartA.md`

-## Commit Part A to the repository
+::::{admonition}  Commit Part A to the Bitbucket repository.

-- [ ] Commit this preliminary report to the Bitbucket repository.
+:class: warning

 ```bash